 Once I crossed the border I then ventured over a patch of blue waters fishing for an idea, realizing there are moments that a sea of sunshine is best served on an empty mind, for I recognize the soul exists not in where it dwells, but rather in where it loves, and I take note of the checks and balances missing in action for those whose pocketbooks are stuffed and so humor is my body’s reply, and I reason there is no escape capsule at death save the thought of being reborn in a more pleasurable form, knowing this thought too shall pass;

 My age…my mind… and my body are relative to my health, energy and attitude essential as is my breath and the passions of jealousy and envy are a wasteland of emotions, for pleasure is not as complex as it is…to write the word with meaning on a piece of paper in pen and ink;

-And, I trek miles on beaches, looking at street art while writing and creating a new yoga pose or two, stopping to sip some house wine and eating some morsels of salmon and spinach, and indulge in an enchanting conversation over a single lit candle on a small table at an out of the way cafe…and I know “the smile at sunset is different than the smile in the morning” (Quote from book, Waiting for Margaux, a diary of an impious man by LJ Frank).
+And, I trek miles on beaches, looking at street art while writing and creating a new yoga pose or two, stopping to sip some house wine and eating some morsels of salmon and spinach, and indulge in an enchanting conversation over a single lit candle on a small table at an out of the way cafe…and I know “the smile at sunset is different than the smile in the morning” (Quote from book, The Margaux Affair by LJ Frank).